sxie21/model_serve_infra/README.md

     # assgin resources
     curl -X PUT "http://localhost:9001/models/<model name>?min_worker=1&max_worker=1"
     ```
+    if using a different model name, then nginx has to be edited to point to the new model name

-    - to step 5 and 6
+    - repear step 5,6 and 7

-8. model rollback
+8. **model rollback**

-    edit nginx config
+    edit nginx config and reload nginx
-    after config changed, update nginx with
     ```
+    chmod +x scripts/swap_deploy.sh
+    ./scripts/swap_deploy.sh
     docker-compose exec nginx nginx -s reload
     ```